About Plagiocephaly, Craniosynostosis, and Genetic Syndromes

 You can be confident in our team’s extensive experience in treating children with craniosynostosis.
 Families from across North Carolina and surrounding states come to us for their children’s care.

-- Duke Children's is one of only seven hospitals in the U.S. verified as a level I children's surgery center by the American College of Surgeons.
-This Level I designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.
+Duke Children's is one of the few hospitals in the U.S. verified as a Level I children's surgery center by the American College of Surgeons.
+This designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.